Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical results

 \subsection{Time-evolving versus quasi-steady-state coronal simulation results}

-In this subsection, we compare the results of the time-evolving simulation, driven by a series of hourly-updated magnetograms, with those from the quasi-steady-state simulation.
-As described in Subsection~\ref{GridsystemandInitialization}, the latter is constrained by a rigidly rotating magnetogram at 11:00 on May 6, 2024, a moment marking the end of CR 2283 and the beginning of CR 2284 and during the May 2024 solar storm period, which corresponds to the 654-th hour of the time-evolving simulation.
-All these simulation results presented in this subsection are calculated on the $6_{th}$-level mesh.
-It shows that the temporal evolution of the magnetic field can lead to pronounced differences in simulation results.
+In this subsection, we compare the results of the time-evolving simulation, driven by a series of hourly updated magnetograms, with those from the quasi-steady-state simulation.
+As described in Section~\ref{GridsystemandInitialization}, the latter was constrained by a rigidly rotating magnetogram at 11:00 on May 6, 2024, a moment marking the end of CR 2283 and the beginning of CR 2284 and during the solar storms in May 2024, which corresponds to the 654th hour of the time-evolving simulation.
+All the simulation results presented in this section were calculated on the sixth-level mesh.
+It shows that the temporal evolution of the magnetic field can lead to pronounced differences in the simulation results.

-Coronal holes (CHs) typically associated with low plasma density and magnetic field lines that are open to interplanetary space and are among the most prominent features of the solar corona \citep{Petrie2011SoPh,FengMa2015,Feng_2017,wang2025sipifvmtimeevolvingcoronalmodel}.
-Polar CHs are located at the solar poles and often extend to lower latitudes, occasionally crossing the solar equator.
-Isolated CHs are detached from polar CHs and scattered across low- and mid-latitudes and are commonly observed near solar maxima.
+Coronal holes (CHs) are typically associated with low plasma density and magnetic field lines that are open to interplanetary space and are among the most prominent features of the solar corona \citep{Petrie2011SoPh,FengMa2015,Feng_2017,wang2025sipifvmtimeevolvingcoronalmodel}.
+Polar CHs are located at the solar poles and often extend to lower latitudes.
+They even occasionally cross the solar equator.
+Isolated CHs are detached from polar CHs, scattered across low- and mid-latitudes, and are commonly observed near solar maxima.
 Transient CHs are associated with solar eruptive events, such as CMEs, solar flares, and eruptive prominences.
-In Fig.~\ref{CHevolution}, we trace magnetic field lines to the solar surface to distinguish open- and closed-field regions, illustrating the pronounce changes of CHs during a solar maximum CR period.
+In Fig.~\ref{CHevolution} we trace magnetic field lines to the solar surface to distinguish open- and closed-field regions.
+This illustrates the pronounced changes in the CHs during a solar maximum CR period.